Electroweak right-handed neutrino portal dark matter: Conclusion

 For ultraweak seesaw couplings, we show that strong internal interactions within the dark sector can have a significant impact on freeze-in predictions.
 In Case-SS, where the portal right-handed neutrino never thermalizes with the SM, the dark sector can only be produced via freeze-in.
 When the hidden sector couplings are large enough to drive $\chi$ and $\phi$ toward internal equilibrium, the evolution of the dark sector can no longer be captured by treating each species as an independent freeze-in component.
 We explicitly compare the full multi-temperature evolution with a commonly used approximate treatment in which one computes the freeze-in production of $\chi$, $\phi$ and right-handed neutrinos separately, neglecting their mutual interactions, and then allows the unstable particles to decay only after freeze-in.
-In representative benchmark models, we find that this simplified procedure underestimates the final dark matter abundance by about $30\%$ when three-point internal interactions such as $\mathbb{N} \leftrightarrow \chi \phi$ are present, or by more than $95\%$ when such interactions are absent.
+In representative benchmark points, we find that this simplified procedure underestimates the final dark matter abundance by about $30\%$ when three-point internal interactions such as $\mathbb{N} \leftrightarrow \chi \phi$ are present, or by more than $95\%$ when such interactions are absent.
 This demonstrates that a careful treatment of dark sector dynamics is essential in right-handed neutrino portal freeze-in models.

 Overall, our results show that electroweak scale right-handed neutrino portal dark matter provides a robust and predictive framework linking neutrino masses, the dark matter relic abundance, and the properties of heavy neutral leptons.
-The three seesaw realizations we examined offer qualitatively different patterns of portal couplings and thermal histories, yet all admit viable benchmark models in which the observed relic density is obtained in concordance with current laboratory and cosmological bounds.
-Because the same heavy Majorana fields govern both neutrino and dark sector phenomenology, this framework is highly testable: collider searches for heavy neutral leptons, precision probes of neutrino mixing and unitarity, and improved cosmological measurements will further constrain, or potentially reveal, the parameter space explored here.\\
+The three seesaw realizations considered here exhibit qualitatively different portal couplings and thermal histories, yet all admit viable benchmark models that reproduce the observed relic density in agreement with current laboratory and cosmological bounds, as summarized in Table~\ref{Tab:RHNP}.
+In this framework, the most relevant experimental and observational probes arise from collider searches for heavy neutral leptons, precision tests of neutrino mixing and non-unitarity, and cosmological measurements, which together provide complementary ways to further constrain the parameter space studied in this work.\\

 \textbf{Acknowledgments: }

 This work is supported in part by the National Natural Science Foundation of China under Grant No. 11935009, and Tianjin University Self-Innovation Fund Extreme Basic Research Project Grant No. 2025XJ21-0007.